YconquestY/cs-629/README.md

 <img src="diagram_pipeline.png" alt="Pipelined processor diagram" width=600>

 This lab is longer so start early.
-You have two weeks to complete.
-Please make a full sketch of your design as this will help you debug.
+You have 1.5 weeks to complete it, due March 5 at 9:30am, with the checkoff due after OH on March 11.

 Lectures 5 and 6 will crucial for this lab.

 ## Your goal

 You will need to fill in the four pipeline stages in `pipelined.bsv` -- fetch, decode, execute, and writeback.
 These should function as described in the lecture notes.
+Please make a full sketch of your design ahead of time as this will help you debug.

 Fetch should fetch the next instruction, with prediction of pc+4.
 Decode should run the given function decoder and store state.
 Execute runs the execute function (ALU, branching, etc).
 Writeback writes the updated state back to the register file and/or memory.